WestWorld: A Knowledge-Encoded Scalable Trajectory World Model for Diverse Robotic Systems: Abstract

 \section{Abstract}

 Trajectory world models play a crucial role in robotic dynamics learning, planning, and control.
 While recent works have explored trajectory world models for diverse robotic systems, they struggle to scale to a large number of distinct system dynamics and overlook domain knowledge of physical structures.
 To address these limitations, we introduce \texttt{WestWorld}, a kno\textbf{W}ledge-\textbf{E}ncoded \textbf{S}calable \textbf{T}rajectory \textbf{World} model for diverse robotic systems.
 To tackle the scalability challenge, we propose a novel system-aware Mixture-of-Experts (Sys-MoE) that dynamically combines and routes specialized experts for different robotic systems via a learnable system embedding.
 To further enhance zero-shot generalization, we incorporate domain knowledge of robot physical structures by introducing a structural embedding that aligns trajectory representations with morphological information.
 After pretraining on 89 complex environments spanning diverse morphologies across both simulation and real-world settings, \texttt{WestWorld} achieves significant improvements over competitive baselines in zero- and few-shot trajectory prediction.
 Additionally, it shows strong scalability across a wide range of robotic environments and significantly improves performance on downstream model-based control for different robots.
-Finally, we deploy our model on a real-world Unitree Go1, where it demonstrates stable locomotion performance (\href{https://westworldrobot.github.io/}{see our demo on the website}).
-The code will be available upon publication.
+Finally, we deploy our model on a real-world Unitree Go1, where it demonstrates stable locomotion performance.
+The code is available at \url{https://github.com/511205787/WestWorld}.